 Most workshops on difficult conversations focus on what to say – they provide frameworks that help you shape the overall structure of the words.
 Models such as SBI and COIN are undoubtedly important, but while they provide clarity on structure, they rarely address what actually determines how a conversation unfolds: the human dynamics beneath the words.
 Fear, assumptions, emotion, timing, and the unspoken energy in the room shape outcomes far more than any script.

 At 1948, we approach difficult conversations differently.
 We draw on insights from professional actors to help leaders and teams navigate real-world interactions.
-Actors spend time understanding the emotional currents beneath dialogue, rehearsing responses, and calibrating energy to influence a scene.
-Similarly, we teach people to identify the hidden layers in conversations, manage their own state, and respond rather than react.
+Actors spend time understanding the emotional currents beneath dialogue, exploring different ways to achieve the desired outcome.
+Similarly, we teach people to identify the hidden layers in conversations, that often make or break them.

 This isn’t about theatrics or performance for its own sake.
 It’s about practical tools to engage effectively with the full complexity of human interaction.
 By combining insight into underlying dynamics with deliberate rehearsal and presence, we help people move from anxiety and avoidance toward constructive connection.